cnescatlab/cnescatlab.github.io/index.md

 or (if you can't install plugins for example) you can use JAR in standalone and specify a distant Sonarqube instance. sonar-cnes-report use sonar API and works with sonarqube 6.7 LTS.

+*sonar-cnes-report can also be used with SonarCloud and SonarQube 7+.*

 [Repo](https://github.com/lequal/sonar-cnes-report) - [Releases](https://github.com/lequal/sonar-cnes-report/releases)

 ### Other tools
 * [polyspace-report2excel](https://github.com/lequal/polyspace-report2excel): _Extract tables from polyspace report and copy them in excel file._
 * [cnes-pylint-extension](https://github.com/lequal/cnes-pylint-extension) : _Add more checkers to pylint with CNES guidelines._
+* [sonar-frama-c-plugin](https://github.com/lequal/sonar-frama-c-plugin) : _Let you import FRAMA-C results in sonar_
+* [sonar-shellcheck-plugin](https://github.com/lequal/sonar-shellcheck-plugin) : _Let you import SHECLLCHECK results in sonar_
+* [sonar-cnes-cxx-plugin](https://github.com/lequal/sonar-cnes-cxx-plugin) : _Execute C analysis tool and import results in Sonar_